ysathyasai/Composite_Behavioral_Modeling/README.md

 - Model training is currently performed through the service provider views for demo purposes.
 - The app uses simple session handling and should be migrated to Django authentication in production.

+> [!NOTE]
+> Hardware Resource Constraints: This project may return an Internal Server Error during model execution.
+As this is an academic project hosted on the Render Free Tier, the 0.5 CPU allocation and limited RAM are insufficient to process the model's computational requirements.
+Running the project locally is suggested to utilize the model effectively.

 ---

 ## 🚧 Future Improvements